eshinhw/SoftwareEngineeringStudyNotes/README.md

-# Software Engineering Study Notes
+# Software Engineering Development Notes

 It's a collection of study notes and useful references on Software Engineering.